Monkseaton shootings: Shootings

-Then Joan Kernaghan, her husband James, and a neighbour William Dack were all shot at as they stood chatting in the street.
-Kenneth Mackintosh was then shot and killed on Windsor Road, once up close the gunman shot his victim twice in the back, killing him.
-Robert Wilson, 38, was looking for his girlfriend, Sartin shot him in the face and back.
-Robert’s body was peppered with 60 pellets, 50 of which could not be removed.
+Then Joan Kernaghan, her husband James and a neighbour William Dack were all shot at as they stood chatting in the street.
+Kenneth Mackintosh was then shot and killed on Windsor Road; once up close the gunman shot his victim twice in the back, killing him.
+Robert Wilson, 38, was looking for his girlfriend; Sartin shot him in the face and back.
+Robert was peppered with 60 pellets, 50 of which could not be removed.

 The next victim was Kathleen Lynch, who was looking out through her window.
 Sartin fired, injuring her shoulder.
 On Eastfield Avenue Sartin then shot at Brian Thomas, 39, shooting him from his bike.

 Vera Burrows, 75, spoke with the killer at her door, on Eastfield Avenue, and asked him what he was doing.
 He replied, "It’s me.
 I am killing people.
 I am going to kill you."
-But when he pointed the gun at her he continued: “Oh, you are old, I won’t kill you,” and walked away.
+But when he pointed the gun at her he continued: “Oh, you are old.
+I won’t kill you,” and walked away.

 William Reynolds was shot in the back and neck.
 Husband and wife Peter and Jean Burgon were the next victims, when Sartin shot them in their car.
 Kathleen Myley, 64, was then shot after she left church.
 Ernest Carter was shot in the back of the legs.
 Then Roy Brown was injured when Sartin fired through the windscreen of his car.
-Jean Miller, 69, was in her garden on Brantwood Avenue, when Sartin shot her in the stomach.
+Jean Miller, 69, was in her garden on Brantwood Avenue when Sartin shot her in the stomach.

 After firing his final shot Sartin got into his car and drove to Whitley Bay.
 Unarmed police officer Danny Herdman was in an unmarked police car and had heard a radio call about the shootings.
-He saw Sartin’s car and followed it, travelling at 60mph.
+He saw Sartin's car and followed it, travelling at 60 mph.

 Sartin parked in a Whitley Bay car park and emerged from the car without his gun.
 Herdman then arrested him.